 Here’s what the Washington Department of Revenue had to say to this question:

 “If your remote seller clients make retail sales through a marketplace facilitator, they should continue to report the income on their excise tax return under the retailing B&O tax line and retail sales tax line – taking an “other” deduction under retail sales tax and labeling it ‘sales tax remitted by third party.’
+(See important update on this below.)
 For sales through their own website, if they met the receipts threshold in RCW 82.08.053, they would need to make the election to collect sales tax or comply with the use tax notice and reporting requirements.”

 What do I need to do in my Amazon Seller Central account to prepare for this change?